brickwareharry/notes/WhatIsDotnetTask.md

+---
+title: "What is dotnet task?"
+description: "Explain Task of .NET"
+---

 ### What is Task in .NET?

 In .NET, a `Task` represents an asynchronous operation that may or may not return a value.
 It is a core concept in .NET's asynchronous programming model, providing a way to manage and monitor background operations.